-If you cannot get into your home or you are afraid to stay there, we can help you.
+If you can't get into your home or you don't want to stay there, we can help you.

-You can contact any of our local offices and our staff will be able to listen to you and give you advice and support.
-The Police may also be able to go with you if you want to get personal belongings from your home.
+Our colleagues will be able to listen to you and give you advice and support.
+The police may also be able to go with you if you want to get personal belongings from your home.

-Housing Officers will offer and co-ordinate support.
-Our staff do not wear Longhurst Group uniforms or badges so your neighbours would not be aware they were from Longhurst Group.
+Our team of Housing Officers will offer and co-ordinate support.
+Our colleagues don't wear uniforms or badges so your neighbours wouldn’t know that they work for us.

-We will never inform the person responsible that we have spoken to you.
+We'll never inform the perpetrator of the abuse that we've spoken to you.

-As your safety is our main concern, we will also not take any action against this person without consulting you first.
+As your safety is our main concern, we won't take any action against that person without consulting you first.

-There are many organisations which can provide support to people experiencing or perpetrating domestic abuse.
-Listed below are useful phone numbers of organisations who can help you, or help someone you know.
+There are many organisations that can provide support to people experiencing or perpetrating domestic abuse.
+Below are useful phone numbers of organisations that can help you, or someone you know.

 - Women's Aid: For a full A-Z list of local support groups, visit womensaid.org.uk

-- Refuge: For support and advice, literature and articles, visit refuse.org.uk
+- Refuge: For support and advice, literature and articles, visit refuge.org.uk

 - Men’s advice: Confidential support for male victims of domestic abuse.
 Call 0808 801 0327